henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 [`define_method`](https://ruby-doc.org/3.2/Module.html#method-i-define_method) defines instance methods on the receiver, which inside the initializer is the module we created.

 We can't use `def greet` inside the initializer.
-As with any class, `def` inside the initializer defines instance methods in the class.
+As with any class, `def` inside the initializer defines instance methods on the class.
 It would be just like `greet_on_module`.

 There is still a way to use `def`, though.